flov/Hitchlog/README.md

 heaps of fun (**yay**)

 For a person who has never hitchhiked, hitchhiking might seem weird, dangerous or short-minded.
+The
-To change this image, the Hitchlog gathers actual hitchhiking experiences and paints an authentic picture about what Hitchhiking is actually like.
+Hitchlog aims at changing this image by gathering data of actual hitchhiking experiences which paints an authentic, real picture about what Hitchhiking is actually like.

 Contribution